 But knowing how simple and easy it can be to build an online business can set you up for unexpected setbacks as it encourages you to take the right actions in the wrong order ultimately creating a website that simply doesn’t work.

-Knowing exactly what you need your website to do for you should be your top priority before any work is undertaken developing your website as it directly informs how the site will be designed and structured.
+Knowing exactly what you need your website to do for you should be your top priority before any work is undertaken to develop your website as it directly informs how the site will be designed and structured.

 If you know what you need it to do for you up front the act of developing it will be so much smoother and makes it a lot easier to prioritize and focus on the tasks that really matter like collecting leads, filling your client roster or online programs and essentially making bank .